 - Elephant Jungle Sanctuary: their mission is to promote the proper treatment to elephants and educate visitors of the problems of irresponsible tourism practices.
 They have five locations throughout the country and the headquarters in Chang Mai.

 Ironically, tourist money drives this cruel industry.
 I suggest participating only in accredited sanctuaries.
-Please tell your friends and families about this reality behind elephant riding in Thailand and encourage to stay away from attractions that fuel this horrific trade and tortures to elephants.
+Please tell your friends and families about this reality behind elephant riding in Thailand and encourage them to stay away from attractions that fuel this horrific trade and tortures to elephants.